wadmiraal/Colibri/README.md

 All class names and methods are made *URI-friendly* by replacing underscores with hyphens and lowercasing all segments (except the language parameter - see above).

+### AJAX ?

+A view can also be rendered as JSON.
+By calling `$view->json()`, the template engine will skip the template parsing and directly output all variables as a JSON string.
+This is super-easy and very usefull for AJAX heavy applications.

 #### Configuration

 Configuration directives are found in `app/conf.php` and are pretty self-explainatory.